opws/opws-dataset/docs/fields.md

 - "after" (the token logs you in after resetting the password)
 - "no" (the token does not log you in)

-## password.reset.token.reset

-In the rare case that a site's password reset mechanism is something like a temporary password, this value denotes whether you are then *required* to reset the password.
-Valid values:
+For sites that use a temporary password as the reset token, a value of "before" implies you may opt not to reset the password (using the password logs you in and you can navigate away), while a value of "after" implies you are *required* to reset the password.

-- "enforced" (you must reset the password before you can do anything else)

 ## password.change.url